What is Ayurveda Diet? Is Veganism is a True Ayurvedic diet ?

 by Dr Kanika Verma

-Diary products and other animal-based products are lifelines of the ancient Ayurveda diet and lifestyle
+Diary products and other animal-based products are lifelines of the ancient Ayurveda diet and lifestyle.

 Diary products